 Prince William County, Virginia includes Woodbridge, Dumfries, Haymarket, Occoquan, Lake Ridge, Manassas and Manassas City.

 Montgomery County, Maryland includes Bethesda, Rockville, Silver Spring and Wheaton

 Prince George’s County is home to the University of Maryland, government agencies like NASA and the Department of Agriculture, as well as the Washington Redskins Bowie, Brentwood, Capitol Heights and Cheverly College Park.

 Prices vary widely depending on the state and county you choose to live in.
 If you work with a PCSgrades Realtor, you’ll find there is a rental or mortgage to fit every BAH.

 Complain about the traffic at the duty station you’ve just come from, and you may get laughed at.
-Traffic in and around D.C. is the worst in the nation according to most traffic studies.
+Traffic in and around D.C. is one of the worst in the nation according to most traffic studies.
 A typical NOVA commuter spends an additional 82 hours behind the wheel annually due to traffic delays, which is why many commuters use public transportation.